Perspectives on QCD, Topology and the Strong CP Problem: Topological charge in QCD

-It then follows that the topological charge density, $q(x) = (g^2/32\pi^2) \, \tr( F_{\mu\nu} \tilde{F}^{\mu\nu} )$, cannot be globally defined as a single smooth scalar function independent of the construction of spacetime patches.
-There is in general no global, single-valued, smooth function $q(x)$ exists over the entire spacetime manifold.
-So even though $q(x)$ is \emph{locally} invariant under both small and large gauge transformations, its integral $Q=\int d^4x q(x)$ is not globally invariant under large gauge transformations.
+Although the gauge potential $A_\mu$ is defined only locally on spacetime patches, gauge-invariant quantities such as $F_{\mu\nu}$ and the topological density $q(x)$ can be defined globally as geometric objects, even though their explicit coordinate expressions may depend on the choice of patch.
+Even though $q(x)$ is \emph{locally} invariant under both small and large gauge transformations, its integral $Q=\int d^4x \,q(x)$ is not globally invariant under large gauge transformations.

-Nevertheless it is possible to integrate $q(x)$ over the whole spacetime manifold using patches and partitions of unity and so arrive at a well-defined topological charge $Q=\int d^4x \,q(x)$, which is invariant under small gauge transformations but not large gauge transformations.
-With sufficient smoothness at spacetime infinity and finite action, $Q$ will be integer as discussed above.

-In summary, $A_\mu(x)$, $F_{\mu\nu}(x)$ and $q(x)$ are only well-defined (in invertible correspondence with a gauge group element) locally within any given spacetime patch.
-However, their properties over all of spacetime encode topological information that is in part captured by the topological charge $Q$ of the global gauge field.
 To be clear, the topological charge $Q$ is a \emph{global} property of the mapping of the entire spacetime manifold to the group manifold, which is meaningful and integer for sufficiently smooth fields.
+Similarly for sufficiently smooth fields on compact manifolds.